visudo20179C/connect-four/README.md

 This is a personal project of mine however I'm open to contributions/feedback.

-There is a live version of the site running at [here](https://connect-four.visudo.me/) if you'd like to see how it works.
+There is a live version of the site running [here](https://connect-four.visudo.me/) if you'd like to see how it works.

 ## socket-io